7 Steps for Successful Online Learning

 - Need help with career planning?
 Contact Career Planning and Placement.

-With nearly a decade of online education experience, we at Medaille College know a thing or two about how best to succeed in earning your online degree.
-If you wish to be a successful online college student, preparation and discipline are key.
-You'll need to set aside approximately 6.5 hurs per week, per credit hour, for your coursework.
+With nearly a decade of online education experience, we at Medaille University know a thing or two about how best to succeed in earning your online degree.
+If you wish to be a successful online university student, preparation and discipline are key.
+You'll need to set aside approximately 6.5 hours per week, per credit hour, for your coursework.
 For example, for a 3-credit hour course, you can expect to spend approximately 19.3 hours per week outside of your online class.
 So, be sure you have blocks of time that you can devote to learning and homework.
 You may have to keep yourself extra disciplined as an online student, but you do have the benefits of a flexible schedule to do the coursework around work, family and life, when it is convenient for you.